2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

 for which the \textbf{pentagon relation}

-implies that it is in fact a 3-cocycle, which represents the Postnikov class $\tau\in H^3(G_0,G_{-1})$.
-This yields a categorical understanding of the kind of algebraic data a 2-group encodes; similar categorical realizations can also be given for 2-algebras \cite{Baez:2003fs,Wagemann+2021}.
+is satisfied.
+It is well-known that, by interpreting $\tau$ as a group 3-cochain $\tau:G_0^{3\times}\rightarrow G_{-1}$, the pentagon relation implies that it is in fact a 3-cocycle, which represents the Postnikov class $\tau\in H^3(G_0,G_{-1})$.
+This yields a categorical understanding of the kind of algebraic data a 2-group encodes; similar categorical realizations can also be given for 2-algebras \cite{Baez:2003fs,Wagemann+2021,Chen:2023tjf}.

-If one is more geometrically-minded, one may construct the {\it classifying space} $BG$ of the skeletal 2-group $G$ through the Postnikov tower \cite{Zhu:2019,Kapustin:2013uxa}.
+If one is more geometrically-minded, one may construct the {\it classifying space} $B\mathbb{G}$ of the skeletal 2-group $\mathbb{G}$ through the Postnikov tower \cite{Zhu:2019,Kapustin2017}.
 This space is given as a fibration

 in which $BG_0$ is the classifying space of $G_0$ and $B^2G_{-1}$ is the second delooping of $G_{-1}$, namely $\pi_2(B^2G_{-1}) = G_{-1}$ with all other homotopy groups trivial.
 The (representative of the) Postnikov class $\tau\in H^3(G_0,G_{-1})$ then prescribes the way in which the 2-cells of $B^2G_{-1}$ are glued onto the principal path fibration on $BG_0$ \cite{Mackaay:uo}.